 Watzlawick, P., Beavin Bavelas, J., Jackson, D. D. (1967).
 Pragmatics of Human Communication: A Study of Interactional Patterns, Pathologies and Paradoxes.
 Ch.
 1: The Frame of Reference.
 W. W. Norton & Company, Inc. (2011).

-I could read and write before entering 1st grade and as a child, I could spend entire days just reading.
+This is probably why I could read and write before entering 1st grade and as a child, I could spend entire days just reading.
 True stories published in Reader's Digest were among my favorites.
 Forty years ago, you could still find quality writing in such publications.
 I also treasured a collection of books edited by the Walt Disney Company in France, which came together with old vinyls.
 These books were not made like children's books: they had a lot of pages, very few images and a lot of text in small print!
 I just loved to read them again and again!

 Later, as a teenager, I read over 40 of Agatha Christie's novels, and French classics like Stendhal's Le Rouge et le Noir, Flaubert's Madame Bovary and Dumas's Le Comte de Monte-Cristo were also among my favorites.